Easy Vegan Chili

 Let’s talk about veggie crumbles for a moment.
 I love using either Gardein veggie crumbles or Beyond Meat Beefy because they’re vegan and gluten-free.

-You can incorporate the cooked veggie meat crumbles into the chili as it cooks or reserve it to add immediately before serving.
-The advantage to adding it before serving is it retains that crispy, browned flavor even longer.
+You can incorporate the cooked veggie meat crumbles into the chili as it cooks or reserve them to add immediately before serving.
+The advantage of adding it before serving is that it retains that crispy, browned flavor even longer.
 This makes the best vegan chili ever!

 Tofu Chili Recipe